 Welcome to the Ferndale School District Board Member’s webpage.
 Here you will find useful information about the governance of the school district.
 Ferndale School Board is legally responsible to the state for the governance of the school district.
 The board conducts business of the school district at its regular and special meetings.

-Access to school board meeting agendas and materials is available at this link BoardDocs
+Access to school board meeting agendas and materials is available at the link below.

 Responsibilities of the School Board